Karen Blixens Plads 8, Building: 14-3-13

 My research is focused on a number of issues in philosophy of action (mind), philosophy of psychology, and philosophy of science.

-- Philosophy of action/mind: Agent’s knowledge, intentions, control of action, sense of agency
+- Philosophy of action/mind: Agent’s knowledge, intentions, prospective memory, control of action, sense of agency

 - Philosophy of psychology/cognitive neuroscience: Relation between common-sense psychology and scientific psychology, individuation of computational mechanisms, perception-action models